Alagna Valsesia

 Alagna Valsesia (Walser German: Im Land, Piedmontese: Alagna, Valsesiano: Lagna) is a comune and small village high in the Valsesia alpine valley in the province of Vercelli, Piedmont, northern Italy, a UNESCO World heritage site since 2013.
 It is a tourist place for mountaineering and winter sports, and it is internationally renowned for the freeride off-piste skiing.
 It is also the traditional starting point for the Margherita Hut climb, at 4554 m above sea level, the highest building in Europe.
 It was originally settled by Walser at the beginning of the 12th century.
 It is located at an elevation of 1191 m just south of the Monte Rosa, elevation 4638 m (the second tallest peak in the Alps); It is very close to Milan (130 km) and to the international Milan–Malpensa Airport (106 km).

 Since December 2005 a cable car connects Alagna with Gressoney (AO) through the Passo dei Salati.

 History

-Founded in the 13th century by a German population ("Walser") descending from the north into the Italian valleys around Monte Rosa, it has preserved today its atmosphere with several buildings built around 1500-1600 in a pure "Walser Style", still in perfect condition, built using local wood and stones (called 'Piode').
-This spontaneous architecture has been totally preserved: the wooden cage around the building was in fact invented for putting the hay to dry out.
+Founded in the 13th century by a German population ("Walser") who arrived from the north and settled in the Italian alpine areas around Monte Rosa, the settlements preserved today include several traditional buildings built around 1500-1600 in a pure "Walser Style", still in perfect condition, built using local wood and stones (called 'Piode').
+This vernacular architecture has been totally preserved: the wooden rails around the building was in fact invented for hanging and drying the hay.